theozsnowman/osCommerce-WDW-PV7.0-Pimp-Version-Responsiv/README.md

 PHP7 & MySql 5.7 Update
 ========================
 Methods with the same name as their class will not be constructors in a future version of PHP in module files and class files.
-MySql querys for MySql 5.7 sql_mode
+MySql querys for MySql 5.7 hard sql_mode

 Already changed
 ===============